-This is the normal or wild-type allele for the Circle locus.
-O This is a mutant allele for the Circle locus.
-This is another mutant allele for the Circle locus.

 This is the normal or wild-type allele for the Diamond locus.

 This is a mutant allele for the Diamond locus.

 There can be any number of alleles for a given locus.
 In this case, the Circle locus has three, and the Diamond locus has two.